 The Hilton Honors American Express Aspire Card card gives the biggest bonus and comes with automatic Diamond status.
 You'll earn 2,000 base points + 4,000 bonus points (Diamond status) + 2,800 points (14x points from the credit card) for a total of 8,800 Hilton points.

 With all but the no annual fee version of the Hilton Honors card, you'll earn enough for a free night stay at the lowest tier of Hilton properties which require at least 5,000 points.

 Don't forget to look for bonus promotions, too.

 Sometimes the promotions are as simple as doubling your points per stay during the promotion period.
-Sometimes there are tiers such as 2,000 bonus points per stay plus an extra 10,000 points for 5 stays or 10 nights.
-Sometimes you even get extra points during the promotion for staying at luxury or resort properties.
+Other times there are tiers such as 2,000 bonus points per stay plus an extra 10,000 points for 5 stays or 10 nights.
+You may even get extra points during the promotion for staying at luxury or resort properties.

-Make sure you check for promotions before booking and don't forget to register through your Hilton Honors account!
+Make sure you check for Hilton Honors promotions before booking and don't forget to register through your Hilton Honors account!

 Offers can come in three forms:

 To make the most of Amex Offers, read the terms carefully.

 You will need to register for the offer by adding it to your card then you must use the same card to redeem the offer.
 You usually need to make your purchase directly through the merchant, too.